landportal/f1_gdpr/README.txt

 using the site to the extent that they would feel obligated to agree to allow cookies in exchange for being able to use the site.
-On mobile it's a different story, as the pop-up is likely to take up most of the screen, so they need an option to explicitly decline it.
-If a portion of the site audience does not have the option to decline, instead having to express their non-consent by avoiding the impulse to click the "Agree" button, then many more users would end up agreeing, thus saving the site analytics from a bigger hit.
-Whether this would be considered underhanded or in bad faith may depend on what their analytics data would be used for, e.g. advertising.
-If in doubt, disable this feature by unchecking the "Use a different message for mobile phones" checkbox in the EU cookie compliance module configuration and by removing the @media CSS rule in f1_gdpr.css.
+On mobile it's a different story, as the pop-up is likely to take up most of the screen, so they need an option to immediately decline it.
+If a portion of the site audience does not have the option to decline directly from the pop-up, instead having to express their non-consent by avoiding the impulse to click the "Agree" button, then many more users would end up agreeing, thus saving the site analytics from a bigger hit.
+Whether this would be considered underhanded or a violation of GDPR may depend on what their analytics data would be used for, e.g. advertising, and whether the pop-up has a link to a page where a user may explicitly decline (see also the LEGAL PAGES section of this readme).
+If in doubt, disable this feature by unchecking the "Use a different message for mobile phones" checkbox in the EU Cookie Compliance admin configuration and by removing the @media CSS rule in css/f1_gdpr.css.

 Additionally, if you change the mobile breakpoint in the module configuration, the mobile breakpoint will also need to be updated in f1_gdpr.css.
-Add 1 pixel to the breakpoint that you set.
+Add 1 pixel for the breakpoint that you set.

 LEGAL PAGES